rust-lang/reference/src/behavior-considered-undefined.md

   [array/slice index expression][project-slice].

 r[undefined.alias]
 * Breaking the pointer aliasing rules.
-The exact aliasing rules are not determined yet, but here is a rough sketch of what the requirements look like:
+The exact aliasing rules are not determined yet, but here is an outline of the general principles:
   `&T` must point to memory that is not mutated while they are live (except for data inside an [`UnsafeCell<U>`]), and `&mut T` must point to memory that is not read or written by any pointer not derived from the reference and that no other reference points to while they are live.
   `Box<T>` is treated similar to `&'static mut T` for the purpose of these rules.